 - 1/2 teaspoon ground cumin

-- 1/2 cup fresh cilantro/corriander roughly chopped
+- 1/2 cup fresh cilantro/corriander roughly chopped ,loosely packed and measured before chopped

 - 1/2 teaspoon sea salt or to taste